CZ-NIC/knot/doc/man_keymgr.rst

   be set concurrently with the **ksk** flag.

 **sep**
-  Overrides the standard setting of the Secure Entry Point flag for the generated key.
+  Overrides the standard setting of the Secure Entry Point flag.

 The following arguments are timestamps of key lifetime (see :ref:`DNSSEC Key states`):